thekuolab/thekuolab.github.io/join us.md

 image: assets/images/pic23.jpg
 nav-menu: true
 ---
 <b>People with all identities and backgrounds are welcome to join our group.
 As long as space and resources allow, we are always open to recruiting new members.
-Active openings will also be posted here, too.</b>
+Active openings will also be posted here.</b>

 <h3>Postdocs</h3>
 I don't have funding for postdocs at the moment, but there are funding opportunities through NSTC and some other sources.
 Get in touch if you are interested in doing a postdoc with us, and we can figure out a plan together.